arduino/docs-content/content/arduino-cloud/06.features/03.device-to-device/device-to-device.md

 - 2x [Arduino Nano RP2040 Connect](https://store.arduino.cc/nano-rp2040-connect-with-headers).
 - Micro USB cable.

 ***Note: It is not required to have two devices of the same type.
 You can for example use a Nano RP2040 Connect and a MKR WiFi 1010.
-Any [IoT Cloud enabled Wi-Fi board](/cloud/iot-cloud/tutorials/iot-cloud-getting-started#compatible-hardware) will work with this tutorial.***
+Any [Arduino Cloud enabled Wi-Fi board](/arduino-cloud/hardware/devices#type-of-devices) will work with this tutorial.***

 We will also need the following components for the circuit: